-FREQUENTLY ASKED QUESTIONSQ: How do I know you've received my entry forms?
+FREQUENTLY ASKED QUESTIONSQ: How do I know you've received my entry form?

 Q: When is my entry form really due?

 A: By 5 p.m.
-June 17 to avoid a late fee.
-Entries postmarked or emailed after June 17 will be subject to the late fee shown on the entry form.
+June 15 to avoid a late fee.
+Entries received after June 15 will be subject to the late fee indicated.
 No entries will be accepted after 5 p.m.
-June 24, regardless of postmark or circumstances — period.
+June 22, regardless of circumstances — period.

 Q: Can I drop off my forms in person?

 A: No. There are no paper forms, so there is nothing to drop off.
 (Liability waivers should be printed out, completed ahead of time and brought with you to parade registration.)
 Q: If I have to register online, how do I pay the entry fee?

 A: Preferably with PayPal, to this address: firstname.lastname@example.org.

 Q: Will you take a credit or debit card?

 A: Sort of.
 The only way to use a credit or debit card to pay the entry fee is through PayPal.
 If you don't already have a PayPal accounty, go to PayPal.com and click where it says to send money (to a friend or family, etc.), and follow the instructions to use a card.
 You could use a checking account to pay, also.